Spotted fever group rickettsiosis (SFGR) is rare in Wisconsin.

 Rocky Mountain spotted fever is the most serious SFGR.
 It’s unknown how many reported cases in Wisconsin are Rocky Mountain spotted fever, and how many cases are caused by other, less severe, SFGR.

 SFGR cases are reported by county of residence, not by county of exposure.
-On average, half of the cases in Wisconsin were among people who reported travel to another state where SFGR is much more common.
+On average, half of the cases in Wisconsin were among people who reported travel to another state or country where SFGR is much more common.
 This travel occurred before they became sick.
 This means that some of the SFGR cases in Wisconsin were most likely exposed to the bacteria outside Wisconsin.

 SFGR is preventable and treatable.
 Learn more about Tick Bite Prevention.